okitec/mpmp/README.md

 	git clone https://github.com/leletec/mpmp.git

 There are two projects: `mpmp-launcher` and `mpmp`.
-We use NetBeans, but there is a script for Plan 9's `rc` shell that can generate `mpmp.jar` and `mpmp-launcher.jar`automagically.
+We use NetBeans, but there is a script for Plan 9's `rc` shell that can generate `mpmp.jar` and `mpmp-launcher.jar` automagically.
-Adapting it to anyother shell should be trivial.
+Adapting it to any other shell should be trivial.
+If you choose to use NetBeans, fix the library resolve problem `mpmp` has by adding all the jars in `lib/` to a library.

 How to run it
 -------------

+All parts of `mpmp` require access to the `graphics/` directory at runtime, so the jars must be run in the main directory.
 Execute the launcher to either host a game or join one.
 On Windows, click the jar file to execute it.
 On other systems, type:

 	java -jar mpmp-launcher.jar